 Planets tend to rule signs (e.g. Mercury rules Gemini).
 Therefore, for the purposes of translation, I will select mostly planet-sign combinations that are similar in nature.
 Also, I am referring here to Western astrology, rather than Vedic, Chinese, or other tradition.
 My hope is that these translations lead to a deeper level of self-discovery for all of us.

 A primer on the Briggs and Myers personality system

-In contrast to astrology, Isabel Briggs-Myers’ system of understanding personality asserts that there are, essentially, 16 types in humanity.
+In contrast to astrology, Isabel Briggs-Myers’ system of understanding personality asserts that there are, essentially, 16 personalities that can be used to describe us all.
 This means that, while individual variation is immense, by and large we can see trends that point toward a limited number of personal propensities.
 This is one place where astrology and Briggs-Myers differ quite a bit.

 As a result, a one-to-one translation of one system to the other is difficult at best.
 However, we can point out planet-sign combinations which have definite correlations to personality typing terminology.
 In this way, I’ve selected the top 12 translations between the two systems.

 Top 12 translations between astrology and the 16 types

 These are in no particular order.
 They are each equally representative of the two systems which this is an attempt to translate.
 I will refer to the person with such characteristics as the “native,” indicating what is present in their birth chart and also their inherent four-letter personality code.
 This refers to personality traits present one’s entire life.

 Sun in Cancer means that the personality is oriented toward home, even toward “pulling into one’s shell” in social settings.
 There is a strong tendency toward shyness, which parallels the Introverted preference for recharging on one’s own.
 The Sun is our personality inside ourselves (regardless of how we project), and Cancer is cardinal water.
 The likelihood would be, then, that a Sun in Cancer would test as Introverted.